What is a Network Operations Center (NOC)?

 What is Network Operations Center

-A Network Operations Center (NOC) is a main facility, where crucial tasks of monitoring and controlling computer, telecommunications and satellite networks are conducted to ensure uninterrupted network availability.
-Thus it supports business continuity across various sectors.
+A Network Operations Center (NOC), known as the noc full form in networking, is a main facility where crucial tasks of monitoring and controlling computer, telecommunications and satellite networks are conducted to ensure uninterrupted network availability.
+This noc support in India and globally supports business continuity across various sectors.

 What is a Network Operations Center?